Office: HH 269

 “’What’s on Your Mind?”: The Coaxing Affordances of Facebook’s Status Update.”
 Identity Technologies: Producing Online Selves.
 Julie Rak and Anna Poletti, editors.
 University of Wisconsin Press, 2013.
 Pages 112-131.

-Increasingly, my research engages with emergent forms of social media as a set of complex and consequential rhetorical, literary, and social practices undertaken by ordinary people across the full spectrum of daily life.
-My current project, a book-length study called “Deciphering Digital Life Writing,” aims to produce a mode of criticism suitable to extant and future online communication tools, attuned to notions of personal identity, and to the constructive role of technology in mediating these online.
-Basically, I’m trying to figure out how people decide what to say about themselves online, and what motivates these decisions.
+My research engages with emergent forms of social media as a set of complex and consequential rhetorical, literary, and social practices undertaken by ordinary people across the full spectrum of daily life.
+My current project, a book on selfies, aims to produce a mode of criticism suitable to extant and future online communication tools, attuned to notions of personal identity, and to the constructive role of technology in mediating these online.
+Basically, I’m trying to figure out how people decide how to represent themselves online, what motivates these decisions, and what effects they have.
+Oh yeah, and I’m finishing a book on personal computers in the 1980s.

 Grants, fellowships and awards